Alachisoft/NCache-Samples/dotnet/NHibernate/README.md

 	- Simple Class library that maps the database table with .net objects using NHibernate assembly.
 - NHibernateTest
 	- Console Application that creates a Factory object presented in the above module to get the data.
 The objects that are used in these operations are cached using NCache.
-You can see the count of the cache items in the stats window of 'myPartitionedCache' (default cache for this sample).
+You can see the count of the cache items in the stats window of 'demoCache' (default cache for this sample).

 This sample uses SampleData project as a reference for model class "Customer".